WDI-SEA/react-development-course-materials/01-React Key Concepts/05-section-recap.md

 **Teaching Tip**:

-One fun activity to do as part of the review is a [Kahoot](https://create.kahoot.it/details/react-1-17/dc18ba75-295e-4aee-a989-7e4c945ca66a).
-It takes about two minutes to have everyone join; 10 questions at roughly 20 seconds each will only take about five minutes to go through.
-Once the review is complete, you will be able to provide additional clarity on any lingering concepts.
-And the activity is guaranteed to be a resounding crowd-pleaser!
+One fun activity to do as part of this review is a [Kahoot](https://create.kahoot.it/details/react-1-17/dc18ba75-295e-4aee-a989-7e4c945ca66a).
+It takes about two minutes to have everyone join; 10 questions at roughly 20 seconds each will only take about five minutes to complete.
+Once the review is done, you will be able to provide additional clarity on any lingering concepts.
+And, the activity is guaranteed to be a crowd-pleaser!

 <aside class="notes">